 2. Never water from above

 As packed full of plants as your raised beds may be, avoid taking the garden hose and simply spraying everything, hoping the roots get wet.
 It may be time-consuming, but it’s worth watering at the base of each plant to avoid splashing the leaves (which could spread soil-borne diseases) and to make sure each plant gets a good drink.
-To save time and water, consider installing an irrigation system that will deliver water directly to the base of your plants.
+To save time and water, consider installing an irrigation system like this one that will deliver water directly to the base of your plants.

 3. Pinch, pinch, pinch!